akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 :::
 :::

+Place this text in a file in your Documents directory named `img/pintora-class-1.pint`.

-In PDF Document Maker, we use the custom tag `<diagrams-pintora>` to insert a Pintora diagram.
+We use the custom tag `<diagrams-pintora>` to insert a Pintora diagram.

 It looks like this: